HelloCheshire/hc-npm-text-animation-wipe/README.md

-# Hello Cheshire React Component for an Animating Text Wipe
+# React Component for an Animating Text Wipe

 ## Useage